 The mission of Daniel’s Care Van is simple: Transporting the Brave.
-We provide free transportation to children with cancer and other life threatening illnesses to and from their outpatient appointments when the family lacks reliable transportation.
+Since 2015, we have provided free transportation to children and young adults with cancer and other life threatening illnesses to and from their outpatient appointments when the family lacks reliable transportation.

 Why We Exist

 Daniel’s Care Van is a true grass roots organization based in Denver, CO.
 The service we provide is needed to alleviate one of the hardships some families face when their child is diagnosed with cancer or another life threatening illness.
 These families can have multiple out-patient appointments per week and these appointments can last anywhere from 2-9 hours.
 Imagine spending 8 hours in clinic and then having to take a 2 hour bus ride, with multiple bus changes along the way after your child has received chemo and is now feeling sick and run down.
 Children undergoing chemo are also very susceptible to viruses.
 Any virus can potentially lead to long inpatient stays (separating the family), set treatment back by weeks, and yes be fatal to a child whose immune system is not functioning properly.
 With the founder and multiple board members being parents of children with cancer or disabilities, we understand the challenges families face related to the long and difficult treatment their children must undergo, as well as the logistics of that treatment.

 From the Founder